 Microdisplay optics represent a significant cost of goods for both us and our competitors.
-Driving this cost is the significant tradeoff between the physical size of the microdisplay and the cost of the supporting optics.
+This cost is a function of the physical size of the microdisplay and the cost of the supporting optics.
 Smaller displays are less expensive to produce but they require larger and more sophisticated optics to make systems that have no user adjustments, large fields of view and very low distortion specifications.
-While larger displays require less magnification and less complex optics, but the optics become very bulky and the displays are significantly more expensive to manufacture.
-To improve our Video Eyewear's fashion and ergonomics we are developing thin and lightweight optics that can be integrated with very small microdisplays that we expect will match conventional eyewear frames in size and weight.
-These new optics and displays provide what we believe are significantly improved ergonomics compared to competing wearable virtual displays and we expect them to have a considerable cost advantage.
+Larger displays require less magnification and less complex optics, but the optics become very bulky and the displays are significantly more expensive to manufacture.
+To improve our Video Eyewear's fashion and ergonomics, we are developing thin and lightweight optics that can be integrated with very small microdisplays that we expect will match conventional eyewear frames in size and weight.
+These new optics and displays provide what we believe are significantly improved ergonomics compared to competing wearable virtual displays.
+We expect them to have a considerable cost advantage.